New Mexico Opportunity Scholarship

 Duration of the Scholarship

-• Once an Associate Degree is obtained, the student will no longer be eligible at CNM and can continue towards a bachelor's degree at a university.
+Scholarships may continue for you up to 90 attempted credit hours or the completion of an Associate Degree.
+Once an associate degree is obtained, you will no longer be eligible at CNM and can continue towards a bachelor degree at a university.

 Recent Graduate Learners

-During the 16 months after graduation, a recent graduate learner may attend a public post-secondary educational institution or tribal college prior to their initial semester less than-full time without affecting future program eligibility, as long as a 2.5 GPA is maintained.
+During the 16 months after graduation, a recent graduate learner may attend a public post-secondary educational institution or tribal college prior to their initial semester less than full-time without affecting future program eligibility, as long as a 2.5 GPA is maintained.
 Once a recent graduate learner is enrolled and attends full-time during the 16 months after graduation, the recent graduate learner shall be considered to have commenced the initial semester and must meet the initial semester eligibility requirements.
 Recent graduate learners must have graduated from an accredited NM high school or complete a PED-approved home school program.

 Probationary Status